 How to clear web and media storage in Twitter for iOS

-1) Tap your profile at the top of the mobile Twitter app, and choose Settings and privacy from the popup menu.
+1) Tap your profile picture at the top of the Twitter app, and choose Settings and privacy.

-- Media Storage—The amount of storage taken up on your iPhone, iPad or iPod touch by photos, videos, animated GIFs and Vines in your timeline.
+- Media storage: The amount of storage taken up on your iPhone, iPad, or iPod touch by saved photos, videos, and animated GIFs in your Twitter timeline.

-- Web Storage—The amount of storage taken up on your iOS device by web content, including webpages, cookies, saved logins and other web data.
+- Web storage: The amount of storage taken up on your iOS device by Twitter web content, including webpages, cookies, saved logins, and other web data.

-5) To clear any web data Twitter has cached, tap Web Storage, hit the respective Clear Webpage Storage or Clear All Web Storage button, then confirm the operation.
+6) To clear any web data Twitter has cached, tap Web storage and hit the respective Clear web page storage or Clear all web storage buttons.

 To delete the Twitter app along with its saved data, tap Delete App.
 And to keep the data but just get rid of the actual application, tap Offload App.